ndncmnky/Signal-iOS/README.md

 ## Licensing restrictions
 * VoIP and other notifications were disabled
 * Our payment button is available in our Signal fork of 5.2.1 build 3
+* iOS 13 and newer
+* Signal starts unconfigured and must be configured
+* After configuration, Signal must be restarted for the Incognito Pay button to appear

 # Questions?
 For troubleshooting and questions, please message our [support team](mailto:nodancemonkey@gmail.com).